Get paid for writing?

 But you need to be smart about where to find these $500+ assignments.

-Find the ones you think will provoke your creative side and study their submission guidelines carefully.
+Find the ones you think will provoke your creative side, and then study their submission guidelines carefully.

-Do profound research, interview others if you have to, and develop a sound idea to pitch to the editor.
+Do thorough research, interview others if you have to, and develop a sound idea to pitch to the editor.

-Anyone who has a thing for writing has once given a thought to writing their book.
+Anyone with a thing for writing has more than once given thought to writing a book.

 But what held them back from going for it?

 Of course, the tremendous and never-ending process of getting it published.